 For Adalina, it was a priority to find tech that would be easy to use for staff members of all ages.
-It matters not just behind-the-scenes, when staff members are independently viewing their schedule and swapping shifts, but on the floor.
-Uncomplicated restaurant point-of-sale technology means orders get in faster and servers get back to connecting with their guests.
+It matters not just behind the scenes when staff members are independently viewing their schedule and swapping shifts but also on the floor.
+Uncomplicated restaurant POS technology means orders get in faster and servers get back to connecting with their guests.

 2. Automate clock-in enforcement

-Many aspects of labor management require a personal touch.
-Feedback, coaching, annual reviews all take time, forethought, and face-to-face interaction.
+Many aspects of labor-management require a personal touch.
+Feedback, coaching, and annual reviews all take time, forethought, and face-to-face interaction.
 Monitoring clock-ins do not.
 Adalina uses automatic clock-in enforcement to ensure employees are clocking in no more than 5 minutes before or 5 minutes after their shift time.
 Outside of that window, clocking in will require manager approval.

 Keeping this process automated means Adalina can keep their labor spend tighter and ensure employees aren’t mistakenly clocking in early.
 Plus, when it comes time for review, GM Peter Lopez saves 45 minutes to an hour per week, not having to go through every single clock-in and make adjustments.